neurodebian/testkraut/doc/source/tags.rst

  rows
    rows of a matrix or an array should be described individually

+ store
+   as much of the file content should be keep verbatim in a fingerprint

  text file
    a file with text-only, i.e. non-binary content